TIY-Austin-Front-End-Engineering/Curriculum/DAY19.md

 Homework:

 1. Update your [IMDB movie watch list](https://github.com/TIY-Austin-Front-End-Engineering/imdb-app) from last night.
 	* Use underscore templating.
-Also add a new page that shows all of the movies that are on your watch list.
+	* Add a new page that shows all of the movies that are on your watch list.